 We currently assess Ship Finance's liquidity as "adequate" underpinned by the company's policy of maintaining an ample cash balance, its largely stable contracted cash flows, and its strategy of prefinancing vessels on order.
 We note however that Ship Finance has bulk refinancing needs, with $1.1 billion in bank loans related to drilling rigs and a $274 million bond maturing at various dates in the second half of 2013.
 Based on its favorable track record, we anticipate that Ship Finance's management will arrange funding for the debt instruments within the timeframe that allows the company to retain its "adequate" liquidity profile, under our criteria.
 We understand that about $1.1 billion bank loans related to drilling rigs are significantly overcollateralized given the front-loaded debt repayment schedule.

 Our base-case liquidity assessment as of June 30, 2012, for the upcoming 12 months reflects the following factors and assumptions:

--- We expect the company's liquidity sources (including operating cash flows, surplus cash balances, and committed bank financing for newbuilds) to exceed liquidity uses (capital spending, mandatory debt repayments, and dividends) by about 1.3x.
+-- We expect the company's liquidity sources (including operating cash flows, surplus cash balances, and committed bank financing for newbuilds) to exceed liquidity uses (capital spending, mandatory debt repayments, and dividends) by at least 1.2x.